 BY: Jay Yasso | IN: Clergy Abuse

-At Sommers Schwartz, personal injury attorneys Lisa Esser-Weidenfeller, Matthew Curtis, and Jay Yasso are fighting to help survivors of sexual abuse.
-Together, we’ve recovered millions from high-profile predators such as Dr. Larry Nassar—Michigan State University and USAG team physician—and Dr. Robert Anderson, who sexually abused students, athletes, and other patients for over thirty-five years at the University of Michigan.
-And we want to help you, too.
+At Sommers Schwartz, personal injury attorneys Lisa Esser-Weidenfeller, Matthew Curtis, and Jay Yasso are fighting for sexual abuse survivors.
+Our firm has recovered millions from high-profile predators such as Dr. Larry Nassar—Michigan State University and USAG team physician—and Dr. Robert Anderson, who sexually abused students, athletes, and other patients for over thirty-five years at the University of Michigan.

-If you’ve been sexually abused by Father Nowicki or another ecclesiastical leader, contact Sommers Schwartz for a free consultation.
-Our team of experienced attorneys can help pursue your case with the compassion, empathy, and sensitivity your story deserves.
+If Father Baker or another ecclesiastical leader has sexually abused you, don’t wait.
+Contact Sommers Schwartz for a free consultation and let our experienced attorneys help pursue your case with the compassion, empathy, and sensitivity your story deserves.

 View all posts byJay Yasso